Alice Winn: Personal life

-Winn lives in Brooklyn.
+Winn lives in Brooklyn, New York.
 Her husband, Chris Turner, is a British and American comedian, and they have a daughter together.

 Awards and honors

 In 2023, Winn won the Waterstones Debut Fiction Prize and the British Book Awards Debut Book of the Year for In Memoriam.
 The book was also nominated for the 2023 Waterstones Book of the Year and won the Waterstones Novel of the Year.
-In October 2024 the German translation (Durch das große Feuer) won the Young Adult Jury Award of the German Youth Literature Awards at the Frankfurt Book Fair.
+In October 2024, the German translation (Durch das große Feuer) won the Young Adult Jury Award of the German Youth Literature Awards at the Frankfurt Book Fair.